 Bohpoli didn’t answer, clearly disgruntled.

 The soup aroma escaped past the door, heavy and delicious.
 Caro slid an eye back up the hill, then nodded to herself.
-No doubt Jana would invite the old crank for lunch.
+No doubt Jo would invite the old crank for lunch.
 “Stew and cornbread’ll sugar his salt, all right…”

 Her voice warbled as Bohpoli abruptly spun and charged across the porch.
 He stopped at the edge just as sudden, the thick fur lifting on his shoulders, ears pricked and gaze intent upon…